holidayextras/culture/expedited-procedure.md

 * Customer experience
 * Revenue

-As well as lifespan the of the issue.
+As well as the life span the of the issue.

 ## Team formed